The Chatterjee Group Centres for Research and Education in Science and Technology

-The Chatterjee Group Centres for Research and Education in Science and Technology or simply TCG CREST, is an education institute deemed-to-be-university located in Salt Lake’s Sector V, West Bengal, India.
+The Chatterjee Group Centres for Research and Education in Science and Technology or simply TCG CREST, is a multiple cross-disciplinary educational research centre deemed-to-be-university located in Salt Lake’s Sector V, West Bengal, India.
 It has five schools.
 It was established in 2020 and is one of the first research-driven private university in India.
+The institute was established with considerable expectations regarding its academic and research potential.
+However, its subsequent development has been criticized for falling short of these initial expectations.
+Some observers have attributed this to concerns regarding perceived excessive nepotism in the appointment during its formative years, as well as the absence of a clearly defined organizational structure and institutional framework.